Graficas-2018/assignment-4-basic-animation-halabe15/README.md

 2. Define the keyframe animations needed.
 3. Apply the animations to the correct attributes of the model.
 4. The object is animated as if it was walking.

+**NOTES**
+1. The model is not moving as expected: it is not moving in a circle, but in a square.
+2. The rotation of the model is missing.

+**Grade: 80**